Since up to 85% of social media viewers watch videos with the sound off, videos that rely on audio or dialogue will be

-Kapwing only supports video uploads up to 500 MB or 30 minutes in length.
+For free users, Kapwing only supports video uploads up to 250 MB or 7 minutes in length.
 Pro users can published captioned videos up to 40 minutes and 1GB long.
 If you have a feature film you want to add subtitles to, you’ll need to download desktop captioning software.

 Step 2: Type out your captions

 Listen to the video and, word by word, type out the captions you want to appear.
 By default, every caption lasts three seconds.
 You can change the duration of each caption as you go or wait until the end by sliding the start and end times of each title.